Programming

 The hard part is not selling a seat.
 The hard part is tying the booking, payment, photo deadline, reminder emails, prepared template, and customer record together.

-Painta should own the booking and deadline workflow. paintyour.pet can support fast stencil or paint-by-number template creation for the custom art prep.
+Painta should own the booking and deadline workflow.
+Template tooling can support fast stencil or paint-by-number creation for the custom art prep, but the public CTA should only point to a live product or a useful Paint Your Pet hub.